-SN Desktop RTOS The operating system takes control of the machine as soon as it is turned on and then lets you to start your applications.
-You compile and link your applications separately from the operating system. application usually gets control first, and then starts the RTOS.
-2 Usually strong memory control RTOS usually do not control the memory but the whole system must recover anyway - Standard configuration Sharp configuration possibilities and also the possibility to choose the limited number of services because of the limit in the memory usage
+S N Desktop RTOS

+1 The operating system takes You usually link your application

+control of the machine as soon and RTOS.
+At boot-up time your

+as it is turned on and then lets application usually gets control

+you to start your applications.

+You compile and link your

+applications separately from the

+operating system.

+2 Usually strong memory control RTOS usually do not control the

+and no recovery in the memory but the whole system

+emergency case must recover anyway

+3 Standard configuration Sharp configuration possibilities

+and also the possibility to choose

+the limited number of services

+because of the limit in the

+memory usage

+DTOO 0000

+RIUS GPUS